Miami-Dade County Expungement Attorney

 As with any legal process, having experienced counsel on your side can be invaluable.
 It is possible that your Certificate of Eligibility for expungement can be denied.
-You can appeal this, and a South Florida expungement defense attorney can help you strive towards changing the result of your application the second time around.
+You can appeal this, and a Miami-Dade County expungement defense attorney can help you strive towards changing the result of your application the second time around.

 Removing arrests and convictions from your record could change your life dramatically.
 You will no longer feel like you have to hide from your past.
 When the quality of the rest of your life is on the line, you want the best legal representation that you can find.
 Attorney Eric Matheny understands how expungement can benefit you.
-As a qualified South Florida expungement attorney, he wants to help you achieve that peace of mind.
+As a qualified Miami-Dade County expungement attorney, he wants to help you achieve that peace of mind.

 When seeking expungement, choosing the right expungement lawyer could be the vital component that determines your chance of success.
 Attorney Eric Matheny works closely with his clients, providing them with the personalized attention and care that they deserve.
 With his experience as a former prosecutor, he thoroughly grasps how the criminal justice system works and can work to determine the right strategy to achieve the best results.